The SATURDAY SIX Dines at Royal Pacific’s WANTILAN LUAU

 The Wantilan Luau is something you can experience without staying onsite at Universal.
 Just park your car in self parking at the front of Royal Pacific…

 …and at the Luau pick up a parking validation card.
 In fact, this is one of the “secrets” of the Universal Orlando Resort.
-You can park at ANY of the onsite hotels and get your parking validated by eating in the restaurants or shopping in the gift shops.
-The minimum is/was $25 (I’ll confirm what the number is now and adjust the article.)
+You can park at ANY of the onsite hotels and get your parking validated by spending $40 in the restaurants or the gift shops.
 This is a stark difference to my experience taking the kiddos to Disney’s Art of Animation and being turned away at the parking lot.

 The self-parking lot is directly outside the front entrance of the Royal Pacific.